DiptoSarkar182/galaxy_tech/README.md

 ## Introduction

-Welcome to Galaxy Tech, an e-commerce platform dedicated to selling PC parts and components.
+Welcome to Galaxy Tech, an e-commerce platform dedicated to selling PC parts, components and phones.
-This project was developed as a part of my portfolio to showcase my skills in creating a user-friendly online shopping experience.
 It offers a wide range of products from CPUs and GPUs to RAM and SSDs.
 Whether you're building a PC from scratch, upgrading a current setup, or just looking for specific components, Galaxy Tech has you covered.
-The platform features detailed product descriptions and a powerful search engine to help you find exactly what you need.
+The platform features detailed product descriptions and a search engine to help you find exactly what you need.

 ## Live Demo